-Pathinettam-Perukku is an eminent South Indian Festivity celebrated in the Month- Aadi, as per Tamil calendar at Tamil region.
+Pathinettam-Perukku is an eminent South Indian Festivity celebrated in the Month- Aadi, as per the Tamil calendar in the Tamil region.
 In accordance with Tamil panchangam, Pathinettam-Perukku signifies the arrival of monsoon in Tamil Nadu state.

-As stated in Hindu calendar, Legend holds it that due to monsoon effects, the water level in the rivers, seas and ponds emerge out at some greater extent, hence it exhibits the beginning of the rainy season accompanying the wet monsoon season in South-Indian states.
+As stated in the Hindu calendar, Legend holds it that due to monsoon effects, the water level in the rivers, seas, and ponds emerge out at some greater extent, hence it exhibits the beginning of the rainy season accompanying the wet monsoon season in South-Indian states.

 In Tamil Panchangam, it has been depicted that Worshippers visit from all the corners of the world to endow homage to the Mother Cauvery or Goddess- Cauvery River.
-Aadi Perukku is one of the distinguished South Indian festivities and uniquely a Tamil state festival which falls on the 18th day of the Tamil month of Aadi as per Tamil- Calendar.
-Hence, this year, Aadi Perukku will be celebrated on 3rd of August, mentioned in Hindu-Calendar.
+Aadi Perukku is one of the distinguished South Indian festivities and uniquely a Tamil state festival that falls on the 18th day of the Tamil month of Aadi as per the Tamil Calendar.

 Here we are emphasizing the religious importance and the traditional customs connected with this festival.